Join group conversations about current human rights issues that are explored in the Museum’s newest exhibition, Time to Act: Rohingya Voices.

 Meet at Group Entrance

-In March, we’ll be joined by Senator Marilou McPhedran - will open in a new tab in a talk followed by a conversation about the genocide against the Rohingya and the resulting humanitarian crisis that has forced people to leave their homes, communities and ways of life behind.
+In March, we’ll be joined by Senator Marilou McPhedran in a talk followed by a conversation about the genocide against the Rohingya and the resulting humanitarian crisis that has forced people to leave their homes, communities and ways of life behind.
 Last September, Senator McPhedran visited refugee camps in Bangladesh including Balukhali, where more than 600,000 Rohingya live, the majority being women and children.

 We’ll focus specifically on the experiences of women and children throughout their flight from deadly violence and during their new life in refugee camps.